JUMP TO:

 However, the bulk of configuration will occur from the COROS smartphone app, in terms of changing data fields/pages, and other settings.
 Here, you can add up to 8 data fields per page, and choose from a slew of different arrangements.

-In fact, you can also customize your button settings as well as activity alert settings in there too.
-Again, all of this is on a per-sport profile basis (e.g. one for running, one for trail running, etc…)
+In fact, you can also customize your button settings as well as activity alert settings in there, too.
+Again, all of this is on a per-sport profile basis (e.g., one for running, one for trail running, etc…)

-Now, before we start a workout, I’ll mention that if doing a sport with sensors (e.g. cycling), you’ll do sensor pairing within the sensors menu under system.
+Now, before we start a workout, I’ll mention that if doing a sport with sensors (e.g., cycling), you’ll do sensor pairing within the sensors menu under system.
 The NOMAD supports Bluetooth sensors, including Bluetooth heart rate sensors, cycling power meters, cycling speed/cadence sensors, running footpods, smart trainers, action cams like those from Insta360 & DJI, and a number of other accessory types.

 It does not support ANT+ sensors, though most ANT+ sensors are also dual ANT+/Bluetooth Smart these days, so it’s not too much of an issue for most people/scenarios.

-Likewise, nearby this settings area, you can also enable heart rate broadcasting, which will broadcast your heart rate over Bluetooth to other apps/devices.
+Likewise, nearby to this settings area, you can also enable heart rate broadcasting, which will broadcast your heart rate over Bluetooth to other apps/devices.
 For example, if you’ve got a Peloton bike or Zwift, or some other app where you want heart rate pulled in, you can do so here.

-With all that settled, back to the sport menu with GPS acquired, to start the activity;
+With all that settled, back to the sport menu with GPS acquired, to start the activity:

-At this point you’ll see your workout details based on how you’ve configured the data pages.
+At this point, you’ll see your workout details based on how you’ve configured the data pages.
 This part is pretty straightforward:

 And then likewise, you’ll see all of these details on the COROS app afterwards: